ECO-Qube/capi-gce-demo/gcp/README.md

 - [ ] Is the TASPolicy resource correctly configured?
 - [ ] Is the Pod correctly configured (policy name in the labels? nodeAffinity? telemetry/scheduling: "1" in the limits field?)
+- [ ] If you changed something for the custom-metrics API or Prometheus, did you scale them down to 0 and then back to 1 to force a restart?